What starts here changes the world - The University of Texas at Austin

 Eligibility

-Applicants must submit a completed practicum application form, a current resume/vita, and one letter of recommendation from a clinical supervisor to the Practicum Training Director.
-If possible, please submit the application and vita via e-mail.
-After the deadline, all applications will be reviewed, and qualified students will be contacted to schedule an interview to discuss applicants' interest and to evaluate their suitability for the practicum.
+Applicants must submit a current resume/vita and a completed practicum application form, which includes the names and contact information of at least two clinical supervisors or faculty members as references.
+If possible, please submit the application and vita via e-mail to the practicum training coordinator.
+After the deadline, all applications will be reviewed, and selected students will be contacted to schedule an interview to discuss applicants' interest and to evaluate their suitability for the practicum.
 References and/or departmental representatives may be contacted in order to gather pertinent information.

 More Information

-If you have more questions about our program or the application process, please feel free to contact the Practicum Training Director, Dr. Mark Zentner, at (512) 475-6922 or via email at:
+If you have more questions about our program or the application process, please feel free to contact the Practicum Training Coordinator, Dr. Joey Hannah, at (512) 475-8165 or via email at: joey.hannah@austin.utexas.edu.